 Many people suffer from a sore throat when they have a cold.
 Ginger can help soothe the irritating feeling in the larynx.
-You will need to boil some ginger slices in water together with turmeric for a couple of minutes.
-After cooling and straining it, add in some lemon juice and honey.
-Mix it up and drink once or twice per day for about three days.
+You will need to boil some slices in water together with turmeric for a couple of minutes.
+After cooling and straining it, add some lemon juice and honey.
+Mix it up and drink it once or twice per day for about three days.
 The itchy feeling will go away and your sore throat will be relieved.

 Since ginger helps to strengthen the immune system and prevents mucus buildup, it can be effective in clearing off chest congestion.
 Pour one-fourth cup of apple cider vinegar and lemon juice into a pan and boil on medium heat.
-After the mixture is slightly cooled, add in three tablespoons of honey, a half teaspoon of cayenne pepper powder, and a half teaspoon of dried ginger root powder.
+After the mixture is slightly cooled, add three tablespoons of honey, a half teaspoon of cayenne pepper powder, and a half teaspoon of dried ginger root powder.
 Mix it well.
 Consume about one tablespoon of the mixture two times a day for two or three days.
 This will clear the chest congestion.

 To combat a cough, boil a few slices of ginger and garlic in water.
 Once you take the pan off the stove, strain out the liquid and mix in two teaspoons of honey and the fresh juice of an onion.
 Consume the mixture three times daily.
 You will soon feel relief from coughing.
 This will also help in getting rid of a runny nose.